mfane/06-Checkers-AI/README.md

 # 06-Checkers

-this is to be a game of checkers where the player controls the red pieces and a very simple ai controls the black pieces the ai takes the first possible piece that has an available move and does the first move it can do, but if a jump is possible for any pieces the ai chooses to do the jump before anything else
+this is a game of checkers where the player controls the red pieces and a very simple ai controls the black pieces the ai takes the first possible piece that has an available move and does the first move it can do, but if a jump is possible for any pieces the ai chooses to do the jump before anything else